 Kellie is the advisor for students in the Blair School of Music, first year undergraduate students in the College of Arts & Science, undergraduate students in the School of Engineering, and graduate level students in Computer Science.

 Originally from Zhejiang, China, Mengling joined the ISSS team as the International Support Coordinator after completing her Master’s in international education policy and management (IEPM) at Vanderbilt.
 Her transformative teaching experiences in China ignited her passion for influencing students’ lives, prompting her to delve deeper into education.
 During her Master’s, Mengling integrated academic research with hands-on application.
 Her position as an international student has endowed her with a unique perspective, and she hopes to leverage her experiences to assist more students in their academic and cultural transitions.
 In her free time, Mengling enjoys cooking, hiking, and traveling.

 Administrative Assistant II

-Peggy Knupp joined the International Suite in the summer of 2008.
-She is the receptionist for the three offices: International Student and Scholar Services, Global Education Office, and International Services.
-Prior to working on the university side, she spent six years working on the Medical Center side, in Vanderbilt Internal Medicine.
+Peggy Knupp has been working for ISSS for 13 years.
+She serves as the Administrative Assistant for ISSS and in the past has also worked with other international offices.
+Prior to working at the University, she spent six years working as an office assistant in an outpatient practice for Vanderbilt Health.
 Peggy has a bachelor’s degree in Sociology and Political Science from Wittenberg University in Springfield, Ohio.
 She has studied in Groningen, Netherlands and has travelled to Paris, Prague, and parts of Germany.
-In her free time, Peggy enjoys reading, riding her bike, and creating digital artwork.
+In her free time, Peggy enjoys reading e-books and riding her bike on the Nashville greenways.